rob-allison/devart-template/project_posts/2014-03-16-Flower-Growth-Structure.md

 ### Combining all three colourations

-A much greater block density has been used.
-By using this growth process, a flower like construct can appear.
-This logical structure can be used to control the expression of DNA as the digital flower grows, to create the desired effects.
+Generation, age and initial position are combined.

 ![Growth by all](../project_images/growall.png?raw=true "Growth by all")

 https://www.youtube.com/watch?v=3ohcjxW7ZsQ

+The logical structure illustrated above can be used to control the expression of DNA as the digital flower grows, creating the effects desired.